Jesse-Kerr/recordmender/README.md

   If you inputted a preferred sample element (voice, drums), is this song similar to other songs sampled for this element?: "float"
 }
 ```

+## What are potential problems with your capstone, and what have you done to mitigate these problems?

+## What is the next thing you need to work on?

+Scraping Whosampled and figuring out the song-song similarity matrix.
+Creating the recommender.

 ## References